 Douglas, as the horse-riding simulator is known, is one of the most advanced training aids ever developed for equestrianism.
 It can help professional riders and ambitious beginners to improve their technique.
-This high-tech horse brings together a number of state-of-the-art equestrian technologies.
+The horse 2.0 features the latest technologies in equestrian sports.

 Why did you choose Seestadt as the location for your business?

-Finding Seestadt as our location was unbelievably good fortune.
+Finding Seestadt Aspern as our location was unbelievably good fortune.
 Our location is around 100m from the U2 station, in a brilliant location and in a very up-and-coming part of the city, which is actually a remarkable project in and of itself.
-The population is expected to grow with continued urban development.
-A lot of people already live there and there is no shortage of development potential.
+I expect many more people to move to Seestadt Aspern in the future.

 Where did the idea for your business come from?
 Is there a story behind it?

 There’s always a story behind an outlandish business idea.
 Mine came about from the passion I’ve had for horse riding since my childhood, the search for solutions to physical problems, and the passion for energetic work and natural healing.
 It was also shaped by a major personal crisis last year that left me quite shaken.
 In truth, my husband is the person behind the idea, because it was his research that fuelled it.
 The entire project then took on a life of its own and everything came together unbelievably quickly.
 We viewed the site on 23 December 2021 and received approval from the Seestadt planning authorities in January 2022.
 We immediately set about planning and constructing the premises, procuring the simulator and organising its transport.
 I officially opened Reitsimulator Wien in June 2022.

 Who is the riding simulator aimed at and how authentically does it recreate the feeling of riding a horse?